-For example, a large meta-analysis of data drawn from multiple studies found that the strongest predictor of prosocial behavior is the ability to empathize with feelings and viewpoints of other people (Bierhoff, Klein and Kramp, 1991).
+For example, a large meta-analysis found that the strongest predictor of prosocial behavior is the ability to empathize with feelings and viewpoints of other people (Bierhoff, Klein, and Kramp, 1991).

 3 Real-Life Examples of Prosocial Behavior

-Vervet monkeys give alarm calls to warn fellow monkeys of the presence of predators, even though doing so puts them at risk of attack from the predators (Cheney & Seyfarth, 1990).
+Vervet monkeys give alarm calls to warn fellow monkeys of the presence of predators, even though doing so puts them at risk of attack (Cheney & Seyfarth, 1990).

 Over 115 episodes of humpback whales intervening in killer whale attacks on unrelated species have been documented by marine biologists (Pitman et al., 2017).

-People engage in prosocial behavior when they donate time or money to charitable causes, help a friend move heavy furniture, running errands for someone who is ill, and encouraging someone who feels like giving up.
+People engage in prosocial behavior when they donate time or money to charitable causes, help a friend move heavy furniture, run errands for someone who is ill, and encourage someone who feels like giving up.

 4 Thought-Provoking Findings and Experiments

 To put it another way, you behave rationally only when you behave selfishly.
-Yet more decades of research in experimental economics, experimental psychology, and anthropology have proven otherwise: When making decisions, people take seriously the impact their choices have on others.
+Yet decades of research in experimental economics, experimental psychology, and anthropology have proven otherwise.
+When making decisions, people take the impact their choices have on others seriously.

-The most dramatic demonstrations come from studies based on Dictator and Ultimatum economic games, such as these:
+The most dramatic demonstrations come from studies based on Dictator and Ultimatum economic games, such as the following.

 This result has been replicated worldwide, from small-scale hunter–gatherer societies to large industrialized societies (Henrich et al., 2005).

-Even more surprising is the observation that people are often willing to pay a penalty to be given the opportunity to punish a player who behaves selfishly in Dictator and Ultimatum games, even if they are not playing the game but are merely watching it take place (Fehr & Gächter, 2002).
+Even more surprising is the observation that people are often willing to pay a penalty to be given the opportunity to punish a player who behaves selfishly in Dictator and Ultimatum games, even if they are not playing the game but merely watching it (Fehr & Gächter, 2002).

 Worldwide, people’s choices appear to be motivated by concerns about fairness, often creating norms (social rules) that are intended to promote prosocial behavior.